vllm-project/vllm/CONTRIBUTING.md

 ```
 **Note:** Currently, the repository does not pass the ``mypy`` tests.

-## Contributing Guidelines
+## Contribution Guidelines

 ### Issues

 If you encounter a bug or have a feature request, please check our issues page first to see if someone else has already reported it.
 If not, please file a new issue, providing as much relevant information as possible.

+> [!IMPORTANT]
+> If you discover a security vulnerability, please follow the instructions [here](/SECURITY.md#reporting-a-vulnerability).

 ### Pull Requests & Code Reviews